Home Collections Top Mutual Funds Under 80C in India 2025

 Mutual funds under Section 80C of the Income Tax Act provide investors with a tax-efficient investment avenue.
 Section 80C mutual funds deductions can be done on their taxable income by investing in specified financial instruments, including certain mutual funds.
 Here’s a brief overview of how these funds operate within the 80C framework:

-• Eligible Investments: Mutual funds under 80C encompass Equity-Linked Savings Schemes (ELSS).
+• Eligible Investments: Tax-saving ELSS funds encompass Equity-Linked Savings Schemes (ELSS).
 ELSS under 80c primarily invest in equities, offering the potential for capital appreciation.

 • Lock-in Period: To avail of tax benefits under Section 80C, investors should note that ELSS funds come with a mandatory lock-in period of three years.
 During this period, investors cannot redeem or sell their units.